Davide Garbolino

-Davide Garbolino (born 24 September 1968) is an Italian voice actor, dubbing director, and television presenter.
+Davide Garbolino is an Italian voice actor, dubbing director, and television presenter.

 He is well known for providing the voice of the protagonist Ash Ketchum in the Italian-language version of the anime series Pokémon, Michelangelo in the first three series of Teenage Mutant Ninja Turtles, Plucky Duck and young Donald Duck in the Italian dubs of Tiny Toon Adventures and DuckTales, respectively, and Nobita in Doraemon.
 He is also the current Italian voice of Bugs Bunny since 2007, replacing Massimo Giuliani.